 - Add the garlic and cook it for about 30 seconds or so, just until fragrant but be careful not to burn it.

-- Add everything else in, (it'll spit – it's hot).
-Stir together, and bring to boil.
-Once it's boiling, turn heat down to about medium or so, to simmer.
-Simmer until it thickens up, about 20-30 minutes or so.
-Then it's ready to use.
+- Add the rest of the pre-mixed ingredients.
+Stir, and bring to a boil.
+Once it's boiling, turn the heat down to about medium or medium and simmer the sauce until it thickens, about 20-30 minutes.

 Notes